-- Imdad A, Herzer K, Mayo-Wilson E, et al. Vitamin A supplementation for preventing morbidity and mortality in children from 6 months to 5 years of age.
-Cochrane Database Syst Rev 2010; :CD008524.
+- Imdad A, Mayo-Wilson E, Herzer K, Bhutta ZA.
+Vitamin A supplementation for preventing morbidity and mortality in children from six months to five years of age.
+Cochrane Database Syst Rev 2017; 3:CD008524.

 - Lin P, Fintelmann RE, Khalifa YM, et al. Ocular surface disease secondary to vitamin A deficiency in the developed world: it still exists.
 Arch Ophthalmol 2011; 129:798.

 - Feranchak AP, and Sokol RJ.
 Medical and nutritional management of cholestasis in infants and children.
 In: Liver Disease in Children, 3rd, Suchy FJ, Sokol RJ, and Balistreri WF (Eds), Cambridge University Press, New York 2007. p.208.

 - de Pee S, Dary O. Biochemical indicators of vitamin A deficiency: serum retinol and serum retinol binding protein.
 J Nutr 2002; 132:2895S.